Military history of the Tang dynasty: 6th Tibetan Empire (700–702)

 In 700, Tridu Songtsen of the Tibetan Empire attacked Hezhou and Liangzhou.
 In 701, he allied with Türks and attacked Liangzhou, Songzhou, and Taozhou.
 In 702, the Tibetan Empire attacked Maozhou.

 7th Tibetan Empire (710)

 In 710, Zhang Xuanbiao of the Protectorate General to Pacify the West and Li Zhigu invaded northeastern Tibet.
 Li subjugated some tribes and started constructing a fortress at Dengtan (Dengchuan).
 All the local chieftains were killed and their children enslaved.
 The locals rebelled, dismembered Li's body, and used the remains as a sacrifice to Heaven.

-8th Tibetan Emire (714–717)
+8th Tibetan Empire (714–717)

 In 714, the Tibetan Empire attacked Lintao, Weiyuan, Lanzhou and Weizhou, but ultimately suffered a major defeat.
 In 715, the Tibetans attacked the Beiting Protectorate and Songzhou.
 In 717, they allied with the Arabs and Turgesh to attack Gumo and the Stone City, but were defeated at the Battle of Aksu (717).
 A Tibetan army was also defeated by Guo Zhiyun at the "Bends of the Yellow River".